HekmatullahAmin/mifos-gsoc-2025-summary/README.md

 ## Mifos Mobile

 **Repo:** [`openMF/Mifos-mobile`](https://github.com/openMF/Mifos-mobile)
-**About:** The official native Android application for end-user clients built on the MifosX/Fineract self-service platform.
-Written in Kotlin, it allows customers to view and manage their savings, loans, and transactions securely.
-The app provides a pared-down user experience tailored to mobile clients with integration into core banking services.
+**About:** A **Kotlin Multiplatform** client for end users, built on the MifosX Self-Service platform.
+It lets customers securely view and transact on their own accounts and loans.
+Compared to staff apps, data is a curated subset appropriate for self-service.
+Shared KMP modules power business logic across Android, iOS, Desktop, and Web, with Kotlin/Compose UIs providing a streamlined, consistent experience.

 | No. | PR | Description |
 | --- | --- | --- |